ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.device-reminder/README.md

 - **Telegram username**: Here all available Telegram Users are displayed and can be assigned to the device by clicking on them.

     **If no names should be displayed:**
     Check, if the entry under "telegram.X.communicate.users" (the X stands for the respective instance, e.g. 0) contains the following structure: "{"ID IN NUMBERS":{"firstName": "User1"}}", if not it can be easily adjusted.
 The adapter searches for both **firstName** and **userName**.
+You can decide which name you want to use.
+Only either the **firstName** or the **userName** can be selected!

 - **auto off**: If selected, the power outlet will automatically switch off after the process is finished
 - **timer**: Here you can optionally enter a timeout in **minutes**.
 After the timeout has expired, the power outlet will be switched off *if auto off is activated*.
 The end notification of the device is not affected by a timeout!